wellwelwel/lru.min/README.md

 #### What comes from [**quick-lru**](https://github.com/sindresorhus/quick-lru)?

-Name of methods and options _(including its final functionality idea)_:
+Name of methods and options _(including their final functionality ideas)_:

 - `resize`
 - `peek`